skyhookadventure/eventfan/README.md

 3. Create the initialise, identify, page and track methods in your destination.
-You can run `yarn dev` whilst doing this to see the impact in a real browser, with hot reloading (note you need to update `/e2e/react` to add the destination to do this).
-Make sure to add full unit testing and at least one e2e test as well.
+You can run `yarn dev` whilst doing this to see the impact in a real browser, with hot reloading (note you need to update `/e2e/react` to add the destination staging credentials to do this).
+Make sure to add full unit testing and at least one e2e test.

 4. Add the destination to the EventFan client as a dynamic import (on the load method).